 - content slide "text + graphic" type (with hotspot shown)

-The bird (menu), fruits (quiz) and few graphics on the last slide are imported icons from Flaticon webiste.
+The bird (menu), fruits (quiz) and few graphics on the last slide are imported icons from Flaticon website.
 You can set up the size, border and filling color and save it as .png.
 It's really handy resource to have.
 After inserting these elements into PP, I've applied line drawing artistic effect to them and it gave cool look and feel fitting to the style I chose.

 The grass, tree and border rectangle are drawn in PP, exported as an image and imported back to PowerPoint, again with this line drawing artistic effect applied.